-Also, every employer engaged in a trade or business who pays remuneration for services performed by an employee, including noncash payments, must furnish a Form W-2 to each employee even if the employee is related to the employer.
+Also, every employer engaged in a trade or business who pays remuneration for services performed by an employee, including noncash payments, must file a Form W-2 for each employee even if the employee is related to the employer.

-If you are required to file 250 or more Forms W-2, see Magnetic media/electronic reporting on page 3.
+If you are required to file 250 or more Forms W-2, see Electronic reporting on page 3.

 Who must file Form W-3.
 Anyone required to file Form W-2 must file Form W-3 to transmit Copy A of Forms W-2.
 Make a copy of Form W-3; keep it and Copy D (For Employer) of Forms W-2 with your records for 4 years.
 Be sure to use Form W-3 for the correct year.
-If you are filing Forms W-2 using magnetic diskette, see Magnetic media/ electronic reporting on page 3.
+If you are filing Forms W-2 electronically, see Electronic reporting on

 Household employers, even those with only one household employee, must file Form W-3 if filing a paper Form W-2.
 On Form W-3 check the "Hshld. emp." checkbox in box b.
 For more information, see Schedule H (Form 1040), Household Employment Taxes, and its separate instructions.
 You must have an EIN.
-See Box b-Employer identification number on page 9.
+See Box b-Employer identification number (EIN) on page 9.

 Who may sign Form W-3.
-A transmitter or sender (including a service bureau, paying agent, or disbursing agent) may sign Form W-3 (or use its PIN on electronic filings) for the employer or payer only if the sender:
+A transmitter or sender (including a service bureau, reporting agent, paying agent, or disbursing agent) may sign Form W-3 (or use its PIN on electronic filings) for the employer or payer only if the sender: